auriq/essentia_docs/source/dlv/dlv.rst

 1. Click on **Connect** in the top menu.
 2. Choose the appropriate tab (AWS S3 or Azure Blob).
 3. Click the icon on the right of the table for the repository you want to remove.
-4. Select the delete (trash) icon.
+4. Select the Remove (trash) icon.
 5. Confirm to delete your setting.

 .. image:: ../screenshots/connect_delete.png